SevenShepherd/SevenShepherd.github.io/_posts/2023-02-21-computer-programming-courses.markdown

 ![Notepad++](/assets/images/code/Notepad++.png)

-If you chose the second method, once having installed [Python Interpreter](https://www.python.org/downloads/) and [Notepad++](https://notepad-plus-plus.org/).
+If you chose the second method, once having installed the [Python Interpreter](https://www.python.org/downloads/) and [Notepad++](https://notepad-plus-plus.org/).
 Open [Notepad++](https://notepad-plus-plus.org/), type or copy & paste `print("Hello, World!")` to the editor and save the file to your Desktop, naming it anything you want as long as it ends in *".py"* (less the quotations). main.py or hello.py for example.

 Click the start menu and type `cmd.exe` and hit enter or click to run the commandline interface. change the directory to the Desktop where you saved the *.py file.
 You can do this within the commandline with the `cd` command.
 Type `cd Desktop`.
 If that does not work, try `cd %USERPROFILE%\Desktop`.